inspirehep/author.xml/README.md

 <a name="fillinauthorxml"></a>
 ## Filling in author.xml file
-An updated author.xml file should be included with each submission to [arXiv.org](https://arxiv.org/).
-The collaboration’s author.xml file should be filled in according to the descriptions of the template items listed below.
+Your author.xml file should be included with each submission to [arXiv.org](https://arxiv.org/).
+This file should be filled in according to the descriptions of the template items listed below.

 <a name="template"></a>
 ### Template author.xml
 You should already have the author.xml template from [How do I get author.dtd and author.xml?](#getauthordtd) The parts you will have to fill in are shown in the diagram that follows.
 For the data fields that you have to fill in, these are described underneath at [Explanation of data value fields in author.xml](#tablexmlelements).
 In some cases you will need to pick up values from another place, as described in [Data values obtained elsewhere](#infoneeded).
+Keep in the mind the [Examples of author.xml files](examplefiles) as this will be a good guide for you.

 ![author-xml-template](images/author-template-1.png)